Thursday, October 29, 2015

 Preheat oven to 350 degrees.
 Spray baking pans with nonstick cooking spray.

 Whisk the dry ingredients together in a medium bowl.
 Stir the wet ingredients together in another bowl until smooth.
-Fold the wet ingredient into the dry ingredients until just combined.
+Fold the wet ingredients into the dry ingredients until just combined.
 (Don't overmix.
 It'll be lumpy and you'll see a streak of flour or two.)

 Divide the batter among your prepared baking pans/dishes.
 Tap on the counter to smooth the batter out a little.